Best 5-and-Under Family Hikes in Marin

 Improbably located on the grounds of the Las Gallinas Valley Sanitary District near McInnis Park in San Rafael, this complex of ponds surrounded by flat gravel trails is perfect for an easy hike.
 Be prepared to see a huge variety of birds, from pelicans and egrets to hawks and turkey vultures to black crowned night herons and ducks of all kinds.
 Don't forget to bring the binoculars!
 After your hike, you can swing by the Slush by the Park snack bar at McInnis Park for a treat.

 Indian Valley Open Space Preserve, adjacent to College of Marin's Indian Valley Campus in Novato, is criss-crossed by trails and fire roads that are perfect for an easy hike.
 The tree-shaded trails are cool during the summer, and Pacheco Pond is a great place to look for aquatic critters like frogs, toads, salamanders, and newts.
 There's even a seasonal waterfall on the aptly-named Waterfall Trail.

 Olompali State Historic Park, Novato

 Nestled at the foot of Mount Burdell just north of Novato, Olompali State Historic Park has plenty of flat trails that pass over creeks, by an old barn (home to a colony of bats) and farm buildings, and even to a reconstructed Miwok village and native California plant garden.
-The visitor center in the park's farmhouse has exhibits and a small gift shop, and the ruined Burdell Mansion was once home to the Grateful Dead and a hippie commune.
+The ruined Burdell Mansion was once home to the Grateful Dead and a hippie commune back in the 1960s.